-Posts fall into four categories: Something to NOTICE, Great SOURCEs, A PATH to Follow and LANGUAGE and translation.
+Current reorganization (5779) is collecting material for each weekly Torah portion in one “gathering sources” post, beginning with parashat Terumah.
+Original materials were posted in 2010 and fall into four categories: NOTICE, Great SOURCEs, a PATH to Follow and LANGUAGE and translation.
 See descriptions below.

 Books referenced are listed in Source Materials, with on-line links included.
 Additional pages of on-line materials are also accessible from Source Materials.

-SOMETHING TO NOTICE: One post for each weekly portion draws attention to verses that have been the source of an interesting teaching, raised an ethical question, inspired traditional prayer language or contemporary meditations, etc. These notes can be found by clicking on “Notice” in the tag cloud to the right.
-E.g., Korach: Something to Notice
+Something to NOTICE: One post for each weekly portion draws attention to verses that have been the source of an interesting teaching, raised an ethical question, inspired traditional prayer language or contemporary meditations, etc.

-LANGUAGE and TRANSLATION: Posts found by clicking “Language” in the tag cloud offer commentaries that are specifically based on translation and language issues.
+LANGUAGE and TRANSLATION: Commentaries that are specifically based on translation and language issues.
 Some are pretty basic; others, rather esoteric.
 All are meant to provide a little deeper understanding of the text and/or of translation issues.
-E.g., Ve-zot Ha-Berakhah: Language and Translation

 The “Opening the Book” series was originally presented in cooperation with the independent, cross-community Jewish Study Center and with Kol Isha, an open group that for many years pursued spirituality from a woman’s perspective at Temple Micah (Reform).
 “A Song Every Day” is an independent blog, however, and all views, mistakes, etc. are the author’s.